Tristan-Lin7703/First-repo/Hobby-info.md

 **What do you enjoy most about it?**
 Enteritainment and interaction with others
-**Have you learned anything new or interesting from doing this hobby?** working in teams can be helpful sometimes
-**Share a fun fact or interesting story related to your hobby.** could be incredibly painful sometimes
+**Have you learned anything new or interesting from doing this hobby?** working in teams can be helpful sometimes/without a team u will be in a disadvantages **Share a fun fact or interesting story related to your hobby.** could be incredibly painful sometimes